University of Washington

 Loss Prediction and Trajectories

-The following figures display the cumulative loss trajectories relative to historical years (“Spaghetti Plots”) and the current loss predictor model outputs for winter-run Chinook salmon and steelhead.
+The following figures display the current loss predictor model outputs for winter-run Chinook salmon and steelhead.

-Figure 9: Estimates of winter-run Chinook loss generated by Loss and Salvage Predictor tool
+Figure 7: Estimates of winter-run Chinook loss generated by Loss and Salvage Predictor tool.

-Figure 10: Estimates of steelhead loss generated by Loss and Salvage Predictor tool
+Figure 8: Estimates of steelhead loss generated by Loss and Salvage Predictor tool.

 Evaluation